Daily Dose Of ‘General Hospital’: A Walk Down Memory Lane For Anna, Bad Memories Resurface For Willow

 Wednesday’s episode of General Hospital was full of gunfire, memories resurfacing, and even some girl time among friends.
 Carly is getting worried about Sonny, but she is supposed to stay away from stress because of this new baby.
 She had Olivia and Lulu over.
 They wanted to know where Sonny was and if he was trying to find Dante.
 She confessed that he was, and she also ended up confessing that she is pregnant.
 Of course, the women were shocked, but overjoyed for her.

 Speaking of Dante, he and Sonny cooked up a plan for their escape.
 Sonny played dead and overpowered one of the guards.
 However, their escape was halted by Dev, who was captured trying to pickpocket the guards again.
 Raj ordered his death and that’s when Sonny decided to play hero.

 During the shootout, Dante ended up killing Raj, but he wasn’t too happy with Sonny.
 Dante wanted him alive.
 Robert showed up ready to bring the men home.
-According to General Hospital spoilers coming from Soap Central, Lulu will have a reason to give thanks.
+According to General Hospital spoilers from Soap Central, Lulu will have a reason to give thanks.
 This could mean that Dante will be back in her arms by Friday, or at least gets word that her husband is safe.

 Anna is frustrated with her twin sister and once again demands that she tell her which memories are hers.
 Alex proceeds to bring up the name Boris Mikhailov.
 He was a defector that Anna had been assigned to accompany him to a secret meeting place.
-There was an ambush and Boris was killed.
+However, an ambush took place and Boris was killed.
 That has affected Anna for years, but it turns out that it wasn’t really Anna that this happened to.
 Alex described the scene just as Anna remembers it.

 Alex is back in Port Charles and she's already given Anna a headache.
 Can they put aside their differences long enough to answer a few questions?#GH is brand-new and STARTS NOW on ABC! @finolahughes #GH55 pic.twitter.com/I7CajlDev5